Fundamentals of OCAP®

 If you fall a bit short on your first try, simply try the test again.
 Each Module should take on average 40 minutes to complete and there are 7 Learning Modules.
 The total time should take you about 6 hours to complete the course.
-You will have a generous 3 months to complete the course, should you require additional time to complete the course please contact Jerry Lanouette to discuss.
+You will have three months to complete this course, based on the date of your registration.
+If you require additional time to complete the course, please contact us at ocap [at] fnigc [dot] ca.

 In cooperation with Algonquin College, the FNIGC is pleased to bring you an online learning experience.